jbrd/prefabricated-cmake/README.md

 If a project has a root-level `docs` directory, any `.rst` files inside this directory will be included as project-level documentation when the `docs` target is built.

+The example project includes some example documentation pages.
+The generated documentation output for the example project [can be viewed here](https://jbrd.github.io/prefabricated-cmake/).

 ## Contributors